JUNGHOJONG/JUNGHOJONG/README.md

 ### Hi there 👋
-I'm Hojong Jung who wants to be Java Back-end Developer from South Korea.
+I'm Hojong Jung who wants to be Artisan Developer from South Korea.

 ### Experience
 - The 17th Embedded Software Competition advance to the finals